Xunzhuo/bitbot/README.md

 ```

-We also support define Roles in env (We will prioritize reading roles from OWNERS):
+We also support define Roles in env (Not recommended, we will prioritize reading roles from OWNERS if you defined it.):

 ```yaml
 env: